-I have always loved Shortbread but I didn’t attempt to make it myself until my late twenties.
+I have always loved shortbread but didn’t attempt to make it myself until my late twenties.

-It took me a while to achieve that perfect balance of light yet crumbly and crisp Shortbread, but I’m pleased to say I’ve found a keeper recipe that I can share with you!
+It took me a while to achieve that perfect balance of light yet crumbly and crisp shortbread that melts in your mouth when you take a bite.
+I’m now pleased to say I’ve found a keeper recipe that I’m happy to share with you!

-Some recipes use cornflour and icing sugar to make a feather light melt in the mouth Shortbread.
+Some shortbread recipes use cornflour and icing sugar to make a feather-light melt in the mouth shortbread.

-Cornflour isn’t actually a traditional ingredient in Scottish Shortbread, but it does make a lovely light, melting texture.
-Plus my Mum has always used cornflour, so I do the same!
+Cornflour isn’t a traditional ingredient in Scottish Shortbread, but it does make a lovely light, melting texture.
+Plus my Mum has always used cornflour, and everyone raves about her shortbread!

-Other recipes use a small amount of rice flour, ground rice or semolina for a slightly coarser, crumbly Shortbread.
+Other shortbread recipes use a small amount of rice flour, ground rice or semolina for a slightly coarser, crumbly textured shortbread.

-There is no right or wrong here – use whatever you prefer.
+There is no right or wrong way here – use whatever ingredients you prefer or have on hand.

-I love both kinds of Shortbread, but if I’m making Shortbread fingers or Queen Mary of Scots favourite (allegedly) petticoat tails, I tend to use rice flour.
+I love both kinds of shortbread, but if I’m making shortbread fingers or Queen Mary of Scot’s favourite (allegedly!) petticoat tails, I tend to use rice flour for that slightly grainy, crumbly texture.

 If I’m using cornflour/icing sugar, I prefer to roll out the dough and cut it into shapes.
 This is just my personal preference.